luiseduardobatista/dotfiles/README.md

 - [Known Issues](#known-issues)
   - [Neovim Updates]($neovim-updates)

-## Goals

-Provide fully automated `Manjaro with i3` development environment that is easy to setup and maintain.

-### Why Manjaro with i3?

-Manjaro provides a very elegant wizard for installing Arch Linux WITH i3-gaps (required) which aligns with the goals of this repository.

 ### Why Ansible?

 Ansible replicates what we would do to setup a development environment pretty well.
 There are many automation solutions out there - we happen to enjoy using Ansible.